 This connector is NOT POLARIZED.
 What that means is that you can plug it into the socket in either direction.
 The good news is that, except for the green pin discussed above, there will be no damage to either the decoder or the loco if you reverse it.
 If you plug it in backwards, the lights won't work and the loco will run backwards.
 Just rotate it a half-turn and plug it in.
 This "no damage" is not true if you plug it in offset.

 JST 9-pin socket

-The (usually white) in-line 9-pin socket is used in many locos, for example, the newer Athearn RTR and Genesis locos.
+The (usually white) in-line 9-pin plug and socket is used in many locos, for example, the newer Athearn RTR and Genesis locos.
 The plug (decoder side) of this connection is shown to the left, with the NMRA standard color coding.
 There is frequently a jumper plug in the loco that makes the connections between the rails and the motor and lights.
 Once you remove the jumper plug and determine there is no short, as explained above, it is a simple matter of plugging in the JST style decoder of your choice.